whjelmar/play-by-play/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen, described as a user story:
+In order to <achieve some business value>, As a <stakeholder type> I want <some new system feature>; where as currently <descibe the current behavior>

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.